Omarbousfer/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11 script will sets the mode of the file hello the same as olleh’s mode

 12 script will adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users

+13 script will  creates a directory called my_dir with permissions 751 in the working directory.